gme210soundmap/Manilaud/README.md

 Perceived Level of Annoyance (Perceived Noise Level of a Location) -
 #### Help us get the Perceived Level of Annoyance over particular locations or soundscapes by providing your 'Level of Interest' on each soundscape on the map after listening to them.
-To help us, please go to this link.
+To help us, please go to <a href="https://forms.gle/izPaGWMCVn3ScE5X7" target="_blank">Go to this link.</a>.
 To understand more about it, please read below:

 * This is a crowdsourcing soundmap where users can send sound recordings related to a location; or a soundscape of that particular place.
 The focus of the map is in Metro Manila, so possible soundscapes could be sound recordings from areas such as the MRT/LRT, near bridges and landmarks, parks, etc.